 I’ve never run faster than when my run flows from the inside-out rather than a force from the outside-in.
 Here’s where running through the night comes in handy.
 When you run through the night, you are in an automatic state.
 This state creates a much smoother flow, so your run becomes much more efficient.

-Run smooth, run easy, and run through the night!
+Run smooth, run easy, and if you are ultra marathon training…run through the night!

 2. Run Faster

 When we run through the night, it feels we are running faster compared to when we run through the day.